-By understanding the risks and putting in place family safety plans - we can prevent abuse from happening in the first place.
+By understanding the risks, and knowing what do to if we have a concern - we can prevent abuse from happening in the first place.

 This leaflet aims to provide the information we all need to put in place preventative measures, recognise the warning signs of child sexual abuse - and to build the confidence to do something about it.